stackful/stackful-node/README.md

 As you can see your code got deployed to `/var/www/node-web` (the default location).
 The deployer nuked the existing demo app and ran `npm` to update your required packages listed in your `package.json` file. `npm` updates get triggered on every deployment, so that dependencies are kept in sync with your configuration.
 Refresh your browser and you should see your changes live.

+## Manual Deployment (sans Git)

+Git is a very cool source control system, but it's still far from global domination.
+If you use another SCM tool or just don't like Git push deployments, you can deploy manually using a directory copy and restart command combo.
+Here is one that uses `rsync` to transfer your app's files to the remote server and then tells Upstart to restart the Node.js app:

+    ~/tmp/test-deploy $ rsync -avz --delete ./ deploy@X.X.X.X:/var/www/node-web
+    sending incremental file list
+    ./
+    app.js

+    sent 16268 bytes  received 177 bytes  10963.33 bytes/sec
+    total size is 1376738  speedup is 83.72 ~/tmp/test-deploy $ ssh deploy@X.X.X.X sudo restart node-web
+    node-web start/running, process 2586

+Note that you will need to change the `/var/www/node-web` directory ownership or permissions, so that your `deploy` user has write permissions.
+Your deployment user needs to have sudo privileges in order to restart Upstart jobs as root.